SiddhaK17/US-States-Geog-Quiz-Game/README.md

 3. ❌ **Incorrect Guess Handling** – Invalid or duplicate inputs are gracefully discarded, preserving gameplay continuity and data integrity.
 4. 🎯 **Win Condition** – Progression continues until all **50 U.S. states** have been successfully identified or until the user manually exits.
 5. 📜 **Exit & Review Feature** – Exiting the game not only halts the interactive session but also triggers the generation of a **comprehensive list of unguessed states** for subsequent review.
 6. 💾 **Automated Knowledge Reinforcement** – On termination via the **Exit command in the GUI**, the application programmatically compiles and persists a `states_to_learn.csv` file, containing all the unguessed states.
-This dataset acts as a **personalized study aid**, ensuring that each gameplay session contributes to long-term knowledge retention.
+This dataset acts as a **personalized study aid**, ensuring that each gameplay session contributes to long term knowledge retention.
 7. 🖼️ **Real-time Visual Feedback** – The map updates seamlessly in response to correct inputs, offering a **dynamic and visually engaging learning environment**.
 8. ⚡ **Optimized Loop Control** – An efficiently designed game loop ensures smooth execution and minimal memory overhead, maintaining peak runtime performance.
 9. 🎓 **Educational Utility** – Functions as a **gamified study tool**, reinforcing U.S. geography knowledge in an interactive format.